reddit-india/indianelectionmeter.github.io/README.md

 We aim to discuss things on github's [issues](https://github.com/reddit-india/indianelectionmeter.github.io/issues), feel free to join the discussion!

-Currently a basic static site is operational at [indianelectionmeter.in](http://indianelectionmeter.in).
-Dynamic version coming soon.

 ### Progress
 #### Done
 * Website is online [here](http://indianelectionmeter.in).